TheTechOddBug/lon-mirror/README.md

 A good short path through the current repository is:

-README.md
+1. README.md

-docs/OMNIABASE_REVIEW_SENSOR_NOTE.md
+2. docs/OMNIABASE_REVIEW_SENSOR_NOTE.md

-docs/PHASE6_FREEZE.md
+3. docs/PHASE6_FREEZE.md

-docs/OMNIA_END_TO_END_SANDBOX_v0_RESULTS.md
+4. docs/OMNIA_END_TO_END_SANDBOX_v0_RESULTS.md

-docs/OMNIA_SUSPICIOUS_CLEAN_EXPANSION_v0_RESULTS.md
+5. docs/OMNIA_SUSPICIOUS_CLEAN_EXPANSION_v0_RESULTS.md

-If you want the shortest current explanation of the OMNIABASE role, start with:
+If the goal is the shortest explanation of the OMNIABASE role, start with:

 docs/OMNIABASE_REVIEW_SENSOR_NOTE.md

-If you want the frozen conclusion of the current phase, read:
+If the goal is the frozen conclusion of the current phase, read:

 docs/PHASE6_FREEZE.md